We would like to offer our sincere thanks to all the Patrons of the TAC; we are indebted to you for your vital support.

 Fred French MBE

 Fred was simply put one of the greatest ambassadors the sport of angling has ever seen.
 From his early days in London, onto the River Lee and then into the North West, he accumulated a CV of angling achievements that may never be surpassed.
-Many angling organisation across the country benefited from him expertise including the TAC at our very inception.
+Many angling organisation across the country benefited from his expertise including the TAC at our very inception.
+Fred passed away in May 2011 and will be sadly missed.
+You can read his obituary on the Angling Trust site.

 A stalwart of angling for more years than he’d care to remember.
-Current secretary of The Chub Study Group, who has been involved with many others in the past, his contributions to angling are quite simply, too many to list here.
+Former secretary of The Chub Study Group, who has been involved with many others in the past, his contributions to angling are quite simply, too many to list here.
+Sadly John passed away in July 2013.